 Stable Diffusion models/checkpoints are most of the time files that are rather big (a few gigabytes in size).
 In Automatic1111 WebUI you can import and use different checkpoints simply by putting the checkpoint files inside the models folder and selecting your desired checkpoint/model inside the WebUI before generating a new image.

 LoRA models are essentially, as we’ve already said, Stable Diffusion cross-attention layer fine-tunings that are typically smaller in size than basic Stable Diffusion model checkpoints, and that need an actual Stable Diffusion checkpoint to be used alongside them.
-They can help you achieve different consistent image generation styles depending on the LoRA you choose.
+They can help you achieve different consistent image generation styles depending on the particular LoRA you choose.

 How To Use LoRA models in Automatic1111 WebUI – Step By Step

-The Automatic1111 Stable Diffusion WebUI has native LoRA model support, so you can use your newly downloaded LoRA models without installing any additional plugins, extensions or addons.
+The Automatic1111 Stable Diffusion WebUI has native LoRA and LyCORIS model support, so you can use your newly downloaded LoRA models without installing any additional plugins, extensions or addons.
 And so, here is the quick step-by-step tutorial on using LoRA models in the SD WebUI.

-- Put your LoRA model files inside this catalogue: ~stable-diffusion-webui/models/Lora.
+After you’ve downloaded your models, put your LoRA model files inside this catalogue: ~stable-diffusion-webui/models/Lora.
 The exact filepath will depend on the directory you’ve set up your WebUI in.

-- After creating your prompt, click the Lora tab in the menu you can find right under the negative prompt window and finally choose your desired LoRA model from the list.
 After you do that, the LoRA activation prompt phrase should show up in the prompt window like so: <lora:lorafilename:multiplier>, where the lorafilename is the name of your downloaded LoRA file, and the multiplier is the desired weight of the LoRA styling.
-The multiplier should be set between 0 (no LoRA style effect visible) to 1 (chosen LoRA in full effect).

-If no LoRA models show up after you click the LoRA library button, make sure that you’ve put your downloaded LoRA models in the right folder.
+If no LoRA models show up after you click the LoRA library button, make sure that you’ve put your downloaded LoRA models in the correct folder.
 They should be placed in ~stable-diffusion-webui/models/Lora.
-Once you have moved them over to this location, simply give the WebUI a restart, or refresh the LoRA list using the refresh button in the Style Library itself.

 Let’s move on for some examples of LoRA model usage in Stable Diffusion WebUI!